jbeck018/howlerops/docs/compliance/SECURITY_QUESTIONNAIRE.md

 **END OF QUESTIONNAIRE**

-*Thank you for considering SQL Studio for your database management needs.
+*Thank you for considering Howlerops for your database management needs.
 We are committed to maintaining the highest standards of security and compliance.*